Kafeel Khan, 80 others included in list of history-sheeters in UP's Gorakhpur | Education

 Kafeel Khan, 80 others included in list of history-sheeters in UP's Gorakhpur

-Dr Kafeel Khan and 80 others have been included in the list of history-sheeters in Gorakhpur district of Uttar Pradesh and they will be on the radar of police, officials said on Saturday.
+Dr Kafeel Khan and 80 others have been included in the list of history-sheeters in Gorakhpur district of Uttar Pradesh and they will be on the radar of police, officials said.

+The 81 people have been included in the list on the instruction of Senior Superintendent of Police Jogendra Kumar, they said.

 Kafeel Khan's brother Adeel Khan, however, told PTI that the history-sheet against the doctor was opened on June 18, 2020, but the information was given to the media on Friday.